3310 Mobile

 Mobile App UI/UX

-• The goal was to provide a solution that streamlines communication with management, providing a more efficient process and reclaiming valuable time for apartment residents.
+The goal was to provide a solution that streamlines communication with management, providing a more efficient process for reporting issues and reclaiming valuable time for apartment residents.

 Product Ideation: Feature Prioritization, Information Architecture, User Task Flows